aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 source.

-First, bytecode is compact and mostly linear; an AST is fatter and spread out in memory, interlinked by pointers.
+First, bytecode is compact and mostly linear; an AST is fatter and distributed in memory, interlinked by pointers.
 The size and the pointer-chasing both would slow an interpreter down.
 So one core job was mere rearrangement: taking a data structure (the AST) meant for arbitrary inspection and rearrangement, and laying it out just right